 It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on September 29, 2011 and has 427 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Third chronologically and sixteenth publication-wise in the Jack Reacher thriller series and taking place in Fort Kelham in Mississippi in 1997.

 This is a flashback to 1997 and Reacher is 36, and it sets us up for the events that will follow with the first (publication-wise) full-length story in this series, Killing Floor.